C-Sim/we-care-server/queries.md

 #### Mutations for creating a notification

+To be added as part of each action that triggers a notification (for clarity of who is the sender/receiver)

-#### Mutation for updating notification status by userId and notification id
+#### Mutation for updating notification status by notification id

+Updates the `isRead` status when the receiver opens the notification

 ```